MitaliThorat1316/DevOps-Automation-for-E-Commerce-Application-on-AWS/README.md

 ## Infrastructure as code using Terraform

 - Install Plugins and clone repository
-  - This part of the project will be on your own machine not the EC2 instance because it's easier to write Terraform files on VScode
+  - This part of the project will be on your own machine not the EC2 instance because it's easier to write Terraform HCL files on an IDE like VS code and this EC2 instance      does'nt support that
-  - Open VScode and install "Terraform by Hashicorp", "YAML by Redhat" and "Github Copilot" plugins
+  - Open VS code and install "Terraform by Hashicorp", "YAML by Redhat" and "Github Copilot" plugins
   - Clone the project repository on your machine, run ``` git clone https://github.com/MitaliThorat1316/DevOps-Automation-for-E-Commerce-Application-on-AWS.git ```

 - Configure AWS CLI using access keys
   - Open IAM user AWS account -> click on devops-user dropdown on the upper right hand side corner -> Security credentials -> scroll down to access keys -> create access  keys -> Use case - CLI -> next -> tag - terraform -> create access key -> Copy the "access key" and "secret access key" and keep somewhere safe -> or just download the .csv file
-  - Navigate to "DevOps-Automation-for-E-Commerce-Application-on-AWS/eks" on your macine
   - Go to [AWS CLI](https://aws.amazon.com/cli/) page  -> get started -> install/update -> Windows (or your OS) and follow the steps
   - Or just follow the steps below
     ```